 Abra Esperanza in Yanachaga-Chemillén National Park, Oxapampa, Pasco region, Peru, from 2,600 m asl (Duellman and Hedges 2008, Chávez et al. 2012).
 It may occur slightly more widely within the park as well as outside of the park in the buffer zone, however it likely has a restricted distribution as with other members of the genus (E. Lehr pers. comm.
 April 2017).

 Habitat and Ecology

-This species inhabits humid montane forests.
-Individuals have been found on the ground after rains (Duellman and Hedges 2008).
+This species inhabits humid montane primary forests.
+Individuals have been found on the ground after rains and among lichens (Duellman and Hedges 2008).
 Presumably it breeds by direct development.